ckessler2/SAIV_2025_Alsomitra/README.md

 Alsomitra_Control_Simulation("Baseline.onnx","PID Controller","false")
 ```

-This generates a plot of simulation traces which should follow the target trajectory, and a data file in csv and MAT formats (Training_Data.csv and Training_Data.mat)
+This generates a plot of simulation traces which should follow the target trajectory, and a data file in csv and MAT formats (Training_Data.csv and Training_Data.mat).

+The training simulations run for 20 seconds with a control frequency of 0.5s, and since we record the system states and controller output for each control action, this gives 40 datapoints per trajectory - for a total of 360 datapoints.
+Each data point (each row in the csv) consists of 6 system states which serve as NN inputs, and a controller output which our NN will try to predict.

 # Part 2 - Training NN in Python